 Are you setting yourself up for a breakdown?

-Every towing set up is different.
-Different weights, chassis configurations, overhang and wheelbase lengths, and even the brakes can cause a different set of challenges.
-Time-honored practice has always been the best teacher, but the good news is: you can learn from the mistakes of other RVers.
+Every towing setup is different.
+Different weights, chassis configurations, overhang, and wheelbase lengths, and even the brakes can cause a different set of challenges.
+The time-honored practice has always been the best teacher, but the good news is: you can learn from the mistakes of other RVers.

 - Put the shift lever in park, if you need to disconnect your drive shaft.